 Not spending enough time as a couple can lead to a relationship crisis.
 Couples often come to my office and say they have hardly seen each other since the last session.
-One has been on the road and the other has been pulling off a community project and they have scarcely have had time to say.
-“Hello” or “Goodbye.”
+One has been on the road and the other has been pulling off a community project and they have scarcely had time to say “Hello” or “Goodbye.”

 On the one hand, your partner may seem surprisingly and even uncharacteristically distant.
 Or you may find yourself bombarded with accusations with the main theme being: “You never make enough time for me.”
-As a marriage counselor, let me suggest that you make certain rituals sacred for maintaining the health of you marriage.
+As a marriage counselor, let me suggest that you make certain rituals sacred for maintaining the health of your marriage.
 Believe me, divorce is much more time consuming.

 Now you may want to quote chapter and verse to me about how you don’t have a second to catch up with your partner.
 I do understand.
 The pressure in our culture just to keep up is so intense that it’s hard to believe we aren’t all dying from high blood pressure.